akshitasankhwar/FoodieBot/README.md

 Open the local URL provided by Streamlit to interact with the UI.

 How It Works
-1. Chat System
+Chat System

 Users start a conversation via the sidebar.

 Messages are sent to the FastAPI backend.

-Signals are extracted from user text (preferences, mood, budget, dietary restrictions).
+Signals are extracted from user text:

+Preferences (spicy, vegan, type of food)

+Mood

+Budget

+Dietary restrictions

-Interest score is computed and products are ranked based on match.
+Interest score is computed.

-Bot responds with top 6 product suggestions and interest score.
+Products are ranked and top suggestions returned.

-2. Search / Filter
+Search / Filter

-Search by name/description.
+Search by name or description.

-Filter by category and max price.
+Filter by category or max price.

 Results include popularity score and relevance.

-3. Admin Panel
+Admin Panel

 Token-protected (default token: letmein).

 Create new products with basic details.

-4. Analytics
+Analytics

-Total products.
+Total products

-Total conversations.
+Total conversations

-Total messages.
+Total messages

-Top 5 products by popularity.
+Top 5 products by popularity

 Script Explanations

 generate_products.py

 Generates 100 fake fast-food products with randomized attributes.